paulodowd/SummerSchool2022/README.md

 Register a free account to save your work through this link: <br>
 <a href="https://editor.p5js.org/signup">https://editor.p5js.org/signup</a><br><br>

+## System Test
+It would be useful if you could try the following sketch to see if we can use both P5.js and MQQT:
+<a href="https://editor.p5js.org/paulodowd_uob/sketches/6gjb4ukxg">P5.js System Test</a><br>

 ## Robotics: Paul's 5 Challenges

 The following challenges are intended as short, fun exercises to stimulate thoughts about working with autonomous robots: